 Sublease agreement for commercial property: landlord involvement

-Your sublease can follow or deviate from the terms of the original lease as much as you like.
+Your sublease can follow or deviate from the original terms as much as you like.
 You could carve out the sublease from the head lease with the same terms, or alternatively, specify different terms and impose further obligations on the new tenant.

 Typically, this document would be used by the head landlord (perhaps in conjunction with the original tenant) to sublet:

-- part of the property to a subtenant, while the original tenant continues to occupy the rest of the property
+part of the property to a subtenant, while the original tenant continues to occupy the rest

 This agreement is suitable for any commercial property including office buildings, shops and retail units, industrial units such as workshops, warehouses and factories, and even land.
 Because subleases deal with legal issues in the round, the form of sublease required for a shop on the high street is not different from the form required to sublet a scrap yard.

 The sublessor should first check the original lease.
 Subletting may be allowed and if so, the permission is likely to be subject to specific conditions.
-If not allowed, it may be possible, with the landlord's consent, incorporate terms in favour of the head landlord in return for allowing subletting.
+If not allowed, it may be possible, with the landlord's consent, incorporate terms in the landlord's favour in return for allowing subletting.

 Plain English is used throughout except where it is necessary to use legal terms common in land law.